-Specific Prequalification Process: the process to be followed by a CRM Candidate to prequalify a Virtual CMU (Unproven Capacity) to participate to the Primary Market with this related VCMU.
-It is important to add that the total amount of capacities that can prequalify themselves as Unproven capacities by following the Specific Prequalification Process is limited by the Ministerial Decree instructing each auction (and thus each Prequalification Process)4.
+Specific Prequalification Process: the process to be followed by a CRM Candidate to prequalify a Virtual CMU (i.e., Unproven Capacity) to participate to the Primary Market with this related VCMU.
+It is important to add that the total amount of capacities that can prequalify themselves as

+Unproven Capacities by following the Specific Prequalification Process is limited by the Ministerial Decree instructing each Auction (and thus each Prequalification Process)4.

-Fast Track Prequalification Process: the process to be followed by a CRM Candidate who does not wish to participate in either the Primary Market or the Secondary Market but has the legal obligation to submit a Prequalification File according to the rules defined in article 7undecies, § 8, paragraph 2, of the Electricity Act and in the Royal Decree on "Eligibility Criteria".
+Fast Track Prequalification Process: the process to be followed by a CRM Candidate who does not wish to participate in neither the Primary Market nor the Secondary Market but who has the legal obligation to submit a Prequalification File according to the rules defined in article 7undecies, § 8, paragraph 2, of the Electricity Act and in the Royal Decree on "Eligibility Criteria".